 Run Your Test + Analyze Results

 We will now name our test, and then hit “Start Test” to begin.
 Our servers will spin up and our test will begin shortly.
 Once our test has completed, we are redirected to the results page.
-Here we are presented with an overview and breakdown of everything that happened during the test.
-You will find:
+Here we are presented with an overview and breakdown of everything that happened while running your JMeter load test.
+You will find the following:

 - Response/request metrics